Top Korean bodybuilder of all times – Garage Gym Builder

-Kang Kyung Wong remains one of the most popular figures on the Korean bodybuilding scene, despite winning the Mr Korea title way back in 1999.
-The Dexter Jackson of the Asian circuit, he has been winning shows for 25 years, and doesn’t look to be slowing down anytime soon.
+The Korean bodybuilder Kang Kyung Wong remains one of the most famous figures on the Korean bodybuilding scene, despite winning the Mr. Korea title way back in 1999.
+The Dexter Jackson of the Asian circuit, he has been winning shows for 25 years and doesn’t look to be slowing down anytime soon.

 Yein Woo Jhi

-Female bodybuilding is hugely popular in Asia, and Yein Woo Jhi is one of the most popular competitors on the circuit.
+Female bodybuilding is hugely popular in Asia, and the Korean bodybuilder Yein Woo Jhi is one of the most popular competitors on the circuit.
 Her appeal is no doubt enhanced by her cute looks, but this is one very successful bodybuilder.
-She has competed, and won - all over the world, with her most prestigious title being the 2014 Arnold Classic, Europe.
+She has competed and won – all over the world, with her most prestigious title being the 2014 Arnold Classic, Europe.